ekramalam/GMDCSA24-A-Dataset-for-Human-Fall-Detection-in-Videos/README.md

 Please cite as
-- E. Alam, A. Sufian, P. Dutta, M. Leo,  GMDCSA24: A Dataset for Human Fall Detection in Videos, Data in Brief  (communicated).
+- E. Alam, A. Sufian, P. Dutta, M. Leo, I. A. Hameed  "GMDCSA24: A Dataset for Human Fall Detection in Videos", Data in Brief  (communicated).